aurorasmiles/WorldGuardDocs/source/regions/storage.rst

 High-Latency Environment
 ========================

-Data is loaded and saved in its entirety and in the background, so a slow hard disk or a remote MySQL server should not pose too much issue.
+Data is loaded and saved in its entirety and in the background, so a slow hard disk or a remote MySQL server should not pose too much of an issue.